ThisTeam404/Mobile-App/README.md

   * GoogleSignIn iOS --  https://github.com/google/GoogleSignIn-iOS </br>

+To check if dependencies are added:
+- Click on your Project Folder > General > Targets
+- The dependencies should be listed under “Frameworks, Libraries, and Embedded Content”
+- For Firebase, specifically the “FirebaseAuth” dependency should be listed.
+If it’s not there:
+  - Click the + button under “Frameworks, Libraries, and Embedded Content”
+  - In the Search bar, search “FirebaseAuth” and press Add.
+It should then show up as a dependency for your project.

 Note: Prerequisites to adding Firebase to our project: </br>
  - Xcode 13.3.1 or later </br>
  - iOS 10 or later </br>

 When using Firebase be sure to build a project and connect it to your iOS project on https://firebase.google.com </br>
 The bundle identifier of your Xcode project must be the same as the Apple bundle ID that shows on your Firebase project.</br>